dario-vega/timesten-operator-k8s-livelab/introduction/introduction.md

 ## About this Workshop

-*Oracle TimesTen In-Memory Database* is a lightweight, fully featured, relational in-memory database that offers **unrivalled performance**, simple installation and management, and high performance high-availability.
+*Oracle TimesTen In-Memory Database* is a lightweight, fully featured, relational in-memory database that offers **unrivaled performance**, simple installation and management, and high performance and high-availability.
 It is well suited to running in containerized environments and, combined with the *TimesTen Kubernetes Operator*, provides a simple and robust solution for high performance, highly available data management in Kubernetes environments.

 **Oracle TimesTen In-Memory Database** (TimesTen) is a relational database that is memory-optimized for fast response and throughput.
 You can create one or more in-memory, SQL relational, ACID-complaint databases.
-The database resides entirely in memory at runtime and is persisted to the file system for the ability to recover and restart.
+The database resides entirely in memory at runtime and is persisted in the file system for the ability to recover and restart.

-* *Oracle TimesTen In-Memory Database in classic mode (TimesTen Classic)* is a memory-optimized relational database that provides applications with the responsiveness and high throughput.
+* *Oracle TimesTen In-Memory Database in classic mode (TimesTen Classic)* is a memory-optimized relational database that provides applications with responsiveness and high throughput.
 High availability for the in-memory database is provided through transactional replication.

 * *Cache* is ideal for caching performance-critical subsets of an Oracle database for improved response time in the application tier.
 Cache tables can be read-only or updatable.
 Applications read and update the cache tables using standard SQL,